m1ga/USB-Serial-Module/stepbystep.md

 This document will show how to configure a Titanium project for using ADK step by step.

 ## Prepare
-### Setup Google API before creating a Titanium project
+### Setup Google Android SDK and NDK

-ADK requires Google API Level 10 (or Google API Level 12).
-It is necessary to install Google API Level 10 in Titanium Studio.
+This library requires Google API Level 10 or later and you will the Android NDK (Native Development Kit) so you can build and package it as an Android Module in the Titanium Studio.

-1. Select [*Window > Android SDK Manager*]
-2. Check "Android 2.3.3 (API 10) > Google APIs by Google Inc." if not installed yet.
-3. Click [*Install ...*] button

 Note : General issues of Titanium mobile for Android setup are [here](https://wiki.appcelerator.org/display/guides/Quick+Start)

+## Build the Titanium Module

+1. Setup the build.properties file according to your environment;
+2. Build and package it as an Android Module for the Titanium SDK so it can be available for all projects in your workspace.

 ## Create your Titanium project

 When you create your new Titanium project, you must setup Android SDK configuration to support ADK.

 1. Select [*File > New > Titanium Mobile Project*]
 1. Select [*Set-up/Configure SDKs*] in "*New Titanium Mobile Project*"
 2.	"*Android SDK Home*" is set to your Android SDK home according to your own environment.
-3. Select "*Google APIs Android 2.3.3*" or latter in "*Default Android SDK*" (sure that "Google APIs .." , not "Andeoid ..")
+3. Select "*Google APIs Android 2.3.3*" or later in "*Default Android SDK*" (sure that "Google APIs .." , not "Andeoid ..")
 4. Setup other elements if needed, and click [Finish] button.
-At that time, "*Titanium SDK version*" must be set to "*2.1.0 GA*" or latter.
+At that time, "*Titanium SDK version*" must be set to "*2.1.0 GA*" or later.

 ## Modify your Titanium project settings

 ### Modify "Tiapp.xml"

 #### Add &lt;module&gt; tag

-To use USB Serial Module, you must add flowing &lt;module&gt; tag in &lt;modules&gt; session as same as other Titanium modules.
+To use USB Serial Module, add the "jp.isisredirect.usbserial" module to your project editing the "tiapp.xml" file using the Overview tab in the Titanium Studio IDE, or directly adding the flowing &lt;module&gt; tag in &lt;modules&gt; session.

      <modules>
-        <module platform="android" version="2.0">jp.isisredirect.adk</module>
+        <module platform="android">jp.isisredirect.usbserial</module>
      </modules>

 #### Example "Tiapp.xml" resulted by above